MustafaShehata/Pharmacy-Management-System/README.md

 1. Implement cart system (Frontend state management + backend persistence)
 2. Checkout API to insert into `orders` and `order_items` tables
-3. Display past orders in the patient dashboard

 ---